 Academic Advisory Group

-AIHA prides itself on representing the academic community – the lifeblood of preparing students for what is hopefully a rewarding and prosperous career.
-To this end, the AIHA Board supports the idea of creating a new Academic Advisory Group that will serve to inform and recommend strategies which strengthen the profession.
+AIHA prides itself on representing the industrial hygiene / occupational and environmental health and safety (IH/OEHS) academic community – the lifeblood of preparing students for what is hopefully a rewarding and prosperous career.
+In early 2020, the Academic Advisory Group was formed to recommend strategies that will strengthen the IH/OEHS academic community and, ultimately, the profession.

-- Enhancements to the evaluation process of academics so that training high level practitioners is a valued outcome; in reality, too often only the research that’s conducted and the research funds that are brought in are considered.
+- Enhancements to the evaluation process of academics so that training high-level practitioners is a valued outcome.
+In reality, too often only the research that is conducted and the research funds that are brought in are considered.

-- The changing nature of work, and workforce, characteristics and how the academic community can better prepare students to address these challenges.
+- Addressing the changing nature of work, and workforce, characteristics, and how the academic community can better prepare students to address these challenges.
 Academic researchers need to be adequately funded to pursue research aligned with these trends (e.g., practical tools and methods for assessing and managing exposure risks).

-- Brainstorming ways to boost student recruitment into IH/OH programs.
+- Brainstorming ways to boost student recruitment into IH/OEHS programs.

-- Critical evaluation of how current curricula can be improved upon to retain more IH students through graduation; this includes integrating NIOSH areas of practice and other topics “from the field” that are of value and interest to the next generation of IH professionals (e.g., defining new exposure assessment strategies).
+- Evaluating how current curricula can be improved upon to retain more IH/OEHS students through graduation.
+This includes integrating NIOSH areas of practice and other topics “from the field” that are of value and interest to the next generation of IH professionals (e.g., defining new exposure assessment strategies).

 Content Portfolio Advisory Group